scripting/feedlandInstall/worknotes.md

 #### 1/11/26; 9:49:21 AM by DW

-New index added to the setup instructions and posted as a recommendation for previous FeedLand installs.
+New index added to the <a href="https://github.com/scripting/feedlandInstall/blob/main/docs/setup.sql#L169">setup instructions</a> and posted as a recommendation for previous FeedLand installs.

 * `create index itemCreated on items (whenCreated);`